Emmotes/ic_spoilers/docs/laezel.md

           Leather Sandals: Tsk'va!
 I hate these things.
         Well Used Sandals: Training on Crèche K'liir with these was close to torture.
          Half Plate Boots: With one sturdy stomp, I could crush a ghaik's abominable skull.
-          Astral Striders: With these, I can walk amongst the stars and hunt ghaik wherever the hide.
+          Astral Striders: With these, I can walk amongst the stars and hunt ghaik wherever they hide.

 Slot 6:
        Unidentified Crown: I snatched this from the ruins of a githyanki temple.
 It holds but a